The Xometry app works best with JavaScript enabled!

 Finishes

-Xometry offers a wide range of surface finishes for printing nylon, some of which are listed below.
-Follow this link to learn about our other finishing options.
+Xometry offers a wide range of surface finishes for nylon 3D prints, some of which are listed below.
+Visit our finishes page to learn about our other finishing options.

-Standard: This type of finish is possible for all 3D printing technologies listed above.
+Standard: Available for all technologies and materials.
 Printing supports are removed from the part, but no additional work is done to the finish.
 Note that SLS and MJF parts have much better off-the-machine finishes than FDM and do not require the removal of support structures.

 Need Parts 3D Printed in Nylon?